Analyzing the Price-to-Earnings Ratio of SolarEdge Technologies Inc. (SEDG)

 SEDG) stock’s latest price update

-SolarEdge Technologies Inc. (NASDAQ: SEDG)’s stock price has decreased by -6.81 compared to its previous closing price of 306.43.
-However, the company has seen a fall of -8.92% in its stock price over the last five trading days.
+SolarEdge Technologies Inc. (NASDAQ: SEDG)’s stock price has increased by 8.89 compared to its previous closing price of 272.31.
+However, the company has seen a fall of -5.65% in its stock price over the last five trading days.
 Barrons Online reported on 02/13/23 that Why Fidelity National Stock Is the Market’s Worst Performer

 SEDG’s Market Performance

-SolarEdge Technologies Inc. (SEDG) has experienced a -8.92% fall in stock performance for the past week, with a -9.47% drop in the past month, and a -12.84% drop in the past quarter.
-The volatility ratio for the week is 6.30%, and the volatility levels for the past 30 days are at 5.05% for SEDG.
-The simple moving average for the last 20 days is -9.37% for SEDG stock, with a simple moving average of -0.77% for the last 200 days.
+SolarEdge Technologies Inc. (SEDG) has seen a -5.65% fall in stock performance for the week, with a -2.80% decline in the past month and a -7.49% plunge in the past quarter.
+The volatility ratio for the week is 6.77%, and the volatility levels for the past 30 days are at 5.05% for SEDG.
+The simple moving average for the last 20 days is -3.78% for SEDG stock, with a simple moving average of 3.04% for the last 200 days.

 Analysts’ Opinion of SEDG